antrea-io/antrea/docs/antrea-network-policy.md

 **egress**: Each ClusterNetworkPolicy may consist of zero or more ordered set of egress rules.
 Each rule, depending on the `action` field of the rule, allows or drops traffic which matches both the `to` and `ports` sections.
+Also, each rule has a `name` field which describes the intention of this rule.
 The example policy contains a single rule, which drops matched traffic on a single port, to the 10.0.10.0/24 subnet specified by the `ipBlock` field.
 **Note**: The order in which the egress rules are set matter, i.e. rules will be enforced in the order in which they are written.